-Attention is drawn to the guidance given in: Association of Arctic Expedition Cruise Operators (AECO) guide-lines, the World Sailing Offshore Special Regulations (OSR) Environmental Code, the current Periplus to the Northwest Passage and the various national regulations (including the Canadian Arctic Waters Pollution Prevention Act) and current MARPOL regulations.
+Attention is drawn to the guidance given in: Association of Arctic Expedition Cruise Operators (AECO) guidelines, the World Sailing Offshore Special Regulations (OSR) Environmental Code, the current Periplus to the Northwest Passage and the various national regulations (including the Canadian Arctic Waters Pollution Prevention Act), rules of navigation in the water area of the Northern Sea Route current MARPOL regulations and Appendix 2.
 Please see the web site links in Appendix 1.